Sceptridium dissectum: Description

 Sceptridium dissectum (Spreng.)
 Lyon has two separate fronds.
 The fertile frond looks superficially like a stalk of grapes while the other sterile frond is leafy.
-Sceptridium dissectum leaves are a light green and remain green through most of the year.
-During the summer the leaves become deciduous while the leaves stay green in the winter.
+Sceptridium dissectum leaves are a light green during the spring and early summer, with the leaves becoming deciduous in late summer.
+The leaves usually turn a bronze color in late fall through winter.
 The grape like sporangia range from green to yellow.
 The petiole or stalk of the plant is green from top to bottom and glabrous as is the sterile frond.
 Sceptridium dissectum is a non-flowering plant.
 The sterile frond or leaf is mostly bipinnate.

 At first glance most think there are two separate fronds.
 The fertile stalk is joined to the stalk of sterile leaf blade near the rhizome.
 The sporangia resemble grapes which is why these types of ferns are known as grape ferns.
 The leaves on a sterile frond have lacy edges.
 Sceptridium dissectum stands six to fifteen inches tall.
 Sceptridium dissectum can stay a greenish bronze color through winter.

 Taxonomy

 Sceptridium dissectum can be misidentified as Botrypus virginianus (L.) Sw. commonly known rattlesnake fern.
 Botrypus virginianus sporangia looks like a rattle from the tail of a rattlesnake.
 Sceptridium dissectum is also a close relative to the Southern Grapefern or Botrychium biternatum.
-These ferns are part of the Ophioglossales order and Ophioglossaceae, known as the Adder’s tongue family.
+These ferns are part of the Ophioglossales order and Ophioglossaceae, known as the Adder's tongue family.
 There are three ways to help distinguish the cut-leaf grape fern and the rattlesnake fern.
 The first is by size, the rattle snake fern can be found up to two feet tall compared to the cut-leaf fern that can be found up to a foot tall.
-Second the petiole or stalk for a cut-leaf fern is light green while the rattlesnake fern’s petiole is pink at the base.
+Second the petiole or stalk for a cut-leaf fern is light green while the rattlesnake fern's petiole is pink at the base.